 It is heartbreaking to hear the stories of our parents, grandparents, aunts and uncles, that saved their entire life only to lose everything paying for their nursing care.
 Our government should provide in home supports, and property tax relief to keep seniors in their home.
 Seniors should also be entitled to pass on a portion of their lifetime assets to the next generation.
 With an aging population it is of the utmost importance to rethink how we care for our elderly.

-Last year, we provided tax relief to family caregivers, increased the property tax exemptions for elderly Mainer’s, and I am currently working with a group of experts to find a way to move my bill, LD 1427, forward so we can ease the burden on families dealing with the stringent financial requirements of a long-term care application and help them leave a little something to their family.
+We have provided tax relief to family caregivers, increased the property tax fairness credit for elderly Mainers, increased the pension tax deduction, and I am currently working with a group of experts to find a way to move my bill, LD 1427, forward so we can ease the burden on families dealing with the stringent financial requirements of a long-term care application and help them leave a little something to their family.

 A key driver of inflationary pressures in Maine is due to the lack of housing in general and affordable housing in particular.
 We need more housing and we need to target our State and federal resources to affordable housing.